littletuna4/career-ledger/jobs/rio-tinto/index.md

 - Preparation and delivery of technical training material.
 - Model driven business case analyses.
 - Rheological Laboratory work for process development.
+- Developed a streamlit application for self service slicing of aluminium smelter downtime data. hosted on Palantir foundry.
+Set up to update daily.
+- Developed a pipeline to quantify refinery production losses based on shift logs using Engineering informed llms.

 Minor:
 - Developed a fourier model of local tides.